Tunneling of bosonic qubits under local dephasing through microscopic approach: Conclusion

-\textit{Conclusion.---} We have analytically derived the Lindblad master equation from the microscopic model of a spinor-bosonic tunneling system, coupled with local dephasing bosonic baths with generic Lorentzian coupling distributions.
-The analytical results obtained here can be easily extended to a larger $1D$ chain with an arbitrary population.
-Focusing on two-particles states, we found that the resulting physics depends greatly on the central frequency of the system-environment coupling distribution, revealing non trivial dynamical phenomena.
-When the main frequencies of the bath are close to the tunneling frequency, the competition between internal coherent dynamics and decoherence gives rise to quantum correlated steady states.
+We have analytically derived the master equation from the microscopic model of a tunneling system of two bosonic qubits, coupled to local dephasing baths with generic Lorentzian coupling distributions.
+The analytical results obtained here can be easily extended to a larger $1D$ chain with arbitrary population.
+Remarkably, we have found that when the main frequencies of the bath are close to the tunneling frequency, the competition between internal coherent dynamics and decoherence gives rise to entangled steady states.
+As a prospect, our analysis can be extended to bosonic baths with nonzero temperatures.
+Also, the case of a common dephasing environment together with specific studies of memory effects will be reported elsewhere.

+The tunneling-dephasing interplay analyzed here may be tested in current photonic \cite{bouchard2020two,Wang2020NatPhot} and ultracold atom \cite{cazalilla2011one,Schafer2020NatRev} platforms.
+In integrated photonic circuits, two-mode bosonic qubits can be encoded in polarization or path degrees of freedom, with local dephasing controllably induced through phase noise or engineered loss channels.
+Alternatively, ultracold atoms in double-well optical lattices provide a natural realization of the bosonic tunneling Hamiltonian, where local dephasing can be realized via site-dependent light scattering or controlled coupling to tailored reservoirs.
+In both cases, the resonant regime could be achieved by tuning either the bath spectrum or the tunneling rate.

-We remark that our model is equivalent to a Bose-Hubbard model with negligible on-site repulsion.
-Numerical simulations suggest that the steady state quantum correlations can survive even when the bosonic on-site interaction is turned on.
-Thus, subsequent study on the full Bose-Hubbard model and to its fermionic counterpart in presence of specifically engineered dephasing might bring useful insights on the non-trivial interplay between repulsion, tunneling and noise, specifically in the superfluid phase \cite{kiely2022superfluidity}.
-Overall, our approach opens the door to systematically re-evaluating phenomenological treatments of dephasing in many-body contexts.
+We highlight that our model is equivalent to a Bose-Hubbard model with negligible on-site interaction.
+Thus, further studies on the full Bose-Hubbard model and its fermionic counterpart with specifically engineered dephasing might bring useful insights into the non-trivial interplay between repulsion, tunneling, and noise, specifically in the superfluid phase \cite{kiely2022superfluidity}.